COMBASE/cloud-api-v3-js-client/docs/InventoriesKORONARetailApi.md

 <a name="deleteInventoryInventoryListItem"></a>
 # **deleteInventoryInventoryListItem**
-> deleteInventoryInventoryListItem(accountId, inventoryIdOrNumber, inventoryListIdOrNumber, productIdOrNumber)
+> deleteInventoryInventoryListItem(koronaAccountId, inventoryId, inventoryListId, productId)

 deletes the inventory list item